al3xandr3/al3xandr3.github.io/_posts/2013-03-07-meta-learning.md

 - Reduce content to its minimal moving parts (deconstruct, simplify, zoom out, distill).
 - Start with the outcome; start at the end and work your way backwards
 - Viewing the subject from a variety of perspectives
+- Walk from the end goal backwards, recursively asking "Why?"
 - Looking at what successful outliers are doing
 - Probing the minds of experts through interviews
 - Finding simple commonalities in a domain that can serve as a key to accelerate learning